 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how azathioprine works.
-Tell your doctor if you are also using allopurinol, cotrimoxazole, mercaptopurine, mesalamine, olsalazine, ribavirin, sulfasalazine, a blood thinner (such as warfarin), or blood pressure medicines (ACE inhibitors).
+Tell your doctor if you are also using allopurinol, cotrimoxazole, febuxostat, mercaptopurine, mesalamine, olsalazine, ribavirin, sulfasalazine, a blood pressure medicine (including ACE inhibitors), or a blood thinner (including warfarin).

 Warnings While Using This Medicine: